Temperature Compensation for Conductivity

 ||B = 109 + t and t in °C

-It describes the viscosity of water over its entire liquid range (0 to 100°C) with less than 1% error.
-[Please note that this equation refers to 20°C and not to 25°C.]
+It describes the viscosity of water over its entire liquid range (0 to 100) with less than 1 error.
+[Please note that this equation refers to 20 and not to 25.]

 Nonlinear Temperature Compensation of EC

-This nonliner equation is used by the program aqion to convert between the EC value at the given water temperature and EC25.
-Whereas the EC value is an outcome of the general approach based on diffusion coefficients and molar concentrations of the dissolved ions.
+This nonlinear equation is used by the program aqion to convert EC25 to the EC at the given water temperature.
+The EC25 itself is calculated by the general approach based on diffusion coefficients and molar concentrations of the dissolved ions.

-[Note: Although it is not obvious at first sight, Eq.(8) provides the rigth normalization, i.e., the ratio EC25/EC becomes exactly 1 for 25°C .]
+[Note: Although it is not obvious at first sight, 8 provides the right normalization, i.e., the ratio EC/EC25 becomes exactly 1 for 25.]

-Instead of the general approach in Eq.(8), linear formulas are in widespread use.
-The most common type of a linear expression is obtained from Eq.(8) by Taylor series expansion (in which higher-order terms in (t - 25) are neglected):
+Instead of the general approach in 8, linear formulas are in widespread use.
+The most common type of a linear expression is obtained from 8 by a Taylor series expansion (in which higher-order terms in (t – 25) are neglected):

 ||with a = 0.020